Electrical and Computer Engineering

 • Society of Manufacturing Engineers

-The national honor societies Tau Beta Pi, Chi Epsilon, and Eta Kappa Nu are also available to qualified students.
-As no national society exists for mechatronic engineers, Chico State has formed a local club, the American Institute of Mechatronic Engineers.
+The national honor societies Tau Beta Pi and Eta Kappa Nu are also available to qualified students.

 Chico STEM Connections Engineering.
 This program is a comprehensive recruitment, retention, and graduation effort that assists underrepresented and disadvantaged students pursuing degrees in engineering and computer science.
 The program offers tutoring, academic advising, and counseling, and includes a study center.